airbnb/rudolph/deployments/environments/example/README.md

 #### `aws_account_id`
 Your AWS account's ID.

+#### `org`
+This string should be unique to your team or organization.
+This is used to prevent certain AWS resource Id collisions.
+It is highly recomended to be universally unique.

 #### `prefix`
 This string prefixes all AWS resource names and identifiers so you can distinguish between different deployment environments within the same AWS account.
 It must be unique within a given AWS Account, and it is highly recommended